Lyunee/MasteryMakeMaps/README.md

 Neighbors and recommendations
 -----------------------------

-Now that the graph is built, one can eploit it.
+Now that the graph is built, one can exploit it.
 In particular one can now answer the question "What would be easy to learn next after mastering champion C?"

 Indeed the graph presents the "similarity" of champions from the player's point-of-view.
 The closest neighbors of one champion are the champions most often found in the same champion pool. _That_ would be the answer to the above questions.